intervene-EU-H2020/GxE_SESDisease/README.md

 8. Line 193 - specify the location you want to save the model 1b output.
 - Output file is "&#42;_INTERVENE_Occupation_CoxPH_model1b_Coeffs.txt"

-## Model 2: Determine the effect of the socioeconomic indices and the trait-specific polygenic risk score (PRS) together on disease risk
+## Model 2: Determine the effect of the socioeconomic indices and the trait-specific polygenic score (PGS) together on disease risk
 ### Educational Attainment
-Run [CoxPHmodel2_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel2_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and include the trait-specific PRS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates.
+Run [CoxPHmodel2_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel2_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale, where EA is dichotomized into low vs high EA (reference = low EA), and include the trait-specific PGS, sex (except for prostate and breast cancer), birth decade and the first 10 genetic PCs as covariates.
 Please make the following adjustments:
 1. Line 51 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 54 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 63 - specify file location + filename